maliMirkec/personal-website/source/_posts/starter-project-gulp-tasks-for-css.md

   - Blog
 comments: true
 thumbnail: //res.cloudinary.com/starbist/image/upload/v1524384850/starter-project-gulp-tasks-for-css_shybn0.png
+description: This article is part of a series about Starter Project, and this time I will explain all about Gulp tasks for CSS.
 ---

 This article is part of a series about [Starter Project], and this time I will explain all about Gulp tasks for CSS.